-It is important to know the enforcement options available of the local planning authority where there is an alleged breach of planning control and your rights to appeal.
+It is important to know the enforcement options available to the Local Planning Authority where there is an alleged breach of planning control and your rights to appeal.

-- Four years since the substantial completion of building, engineering, mining or other operations on the land.
+- Four years since the substantial completion of building, engineering, mining or other operations on the land without planning permission

-- Ten years since all other breaches of planning control, including material change of use (other than a change of use to a single dwelling house); continuing breach of condition (except a condition preventing the change in the use of any building to use as a single dwelling house).
+- Ten years since all other breaches of planning control, including a breach of a condition on a planning permission (except a condition preventing the change in the use of any building to use as a single dwelling house) and an unauthorised material change of use (other than a change of use to a single dwelling house)

 This is the most common of planning enforcement actions.
-The notice will specify the steps to be taken, within a given time period, to do either of the following:
+The notice will specify the steps to be taken, within a given time period (the Compliance Period), to do either of the following: